 Learn To Fly

-If you have ever considering learning to fly, Bemidji Aviation will take you through all the steps read our Frequently Asked Questions about Learning to Fly.
+If you are considering learning to fly, Bemidji Aviation will take you through all the steps.
+We have skilled Certified Flight Instructors always ready to take on new students.
+Read our Frequently Asked Questions about Learning to Fly or contact us at (218) 751-1880.

 We at Bemidji Aviation Services, Inc. can put you in the pilot’s seat at any pace or budget you chose.
 You select the time of day, evening or weekend and the number of training sessions per week that best suits your schedule.
 You may even select your own flight instructor from our team of professionals based upon your unique personality, age, and interests.